Frequently Asked Questions

 Eligibility

-No, only United States citizens and current Deferred Action for Childhood Arrival (DACA) recipients are eligible to apply to participate in NMF programs.
+Only United States citizens, permanent residents, Green Card holders, and current Deferred Action for Childhood Arrival (DACA) recipients attending an accredited United States-based institution are eligible to apply to participate in NMF programs.

 No, you must attend an accredited medical school located in one of the 50 United States, the District of Columbia, or Puerto Rico, in order to be eligible to become an NMF scholar.